 - Colby Lake Park, Powers Lake Park, Kargel Park and Seasons Park are all nearby options for getting away to clear your mind.

-Picture yourself at the Rasmussen College – Lake Elmo/Woodbury campus
+Picture yourself at the Rasmussen University – Lake Elmo/Woodbury campus

-At the Rasmussen College – Lake Elmo/Woodbury Campus, students are first priority, and the strong sense of community amongst them is evident.
+At the Rasmussen University – Lake Elmo/Woodbury Campus, students are first priority, and the strong sense of community amongst them is evident.

 “Our students are resourceful; they’re not afraid to ask for help when they need it, and when they do, our faculty is available.
 Our small, close-knit campus atmosphere fosters a great relationship among our faculty, staff and students,” Sagert says.
 Every day, the campus faculty and staff are proud to provide a supportive environment to help students reach their education goals.

-If you want to learn more about how you might find your fit in this community of learners, check out the Rasmussen College – Lake Elmo/Woodbury campus Facebook page.
+If you want to learn more about how you might find your fit in this community of learners, check out the Rasmussen University – Lake Elmo/Woodbury campus Facebook page.

 2The Medical Laboratory Technician Associate's degree program at the Lake Elmo/Woodbury campus in Minnesota is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 5600 N River Road Rosemont, IL 60018, 773-714-8880